-King fishing continues to be good out of Sitka based on anecdotal reports.
-Based on marine sport catch sampling, sampling rates are better than last year for the same time period.
-During the marine catch sampling period of June 5th through June 9th, king salmon were harvested primarily from outer Kruzof Island, Vitskari Rocks, and Cape Edgecumbe.
+Catch rates for king salmon increased slightly since last week, but were slightly below the ten-year mean.
+During the marine catch sampling period of August 14th through August 18th, king salmon were harvested primarily from West Kruzof and Cape Edgecumbe.
 Kings are being caught trolling or mooching herring, or trolling hoochies and spoons.
-King salmon fishing in Sitka area waters should only continue to improve through mid to late-June.
+King salmon fishing in Sitka area waters should continue to decline through late-August.

-Halibut fishing has been good off the coast in outer waters based on sport catch sampling.
-During the marine catch sampling period of June 5th through June 9th, halibut were harvested primarily from outer Kruzof Island/Sitka Sound to offshore waters from Salisbury Sound to Sitka Sound.
-Fishing continues to be slow in Sitka Sound, and closer to town.
-Halibut fishing in Sitka area waters should begin to pick up by late June/July with more bait (herring, salmon, crab, etc.) moving inside the Sound.
+Halibut fishing has been consistent in Sitka.
+Catch rates are near the recent ten-year average.
+During the marine catch sampling period of August 14th through August 18th, halibut were harvested primarily from outer Kruzof Island/Sitka Sound to offshore waters from Salisbury Sound to Sitka Sound.
+Fishing has improved also in Sitka Sound, and closer to town.
+Halibut fishing in Sitka Sound area waters should begin to peak through August with more bait (herring, salmon, crab, etc.) moving inside the Sound.

-Sport fishing for lingcod has been slow to start out the season.
-Try fishing near pinnacles and structure with large lead/rubber or metal jigs.
+Sport fishing for lingcod has been good recently.
+Try fishing near pinnacles and structure with large whole herring, or large lead/rubber or metal jigs.